 Tea Ceremony Experience

 If you are interested in tea ceremonies, you can learn how to make matcha green tea in the traditional way at the tea ceremony experience.
-Also you can learn Japanese culture and manners for the ceremony.
-Spend some Zen time at night through this experience!
+Also, you can learn Japanese culture and manners for the ceremony.
+Spend some Zen time in the evening through this experience!

 Join Local Bar Hopping Tour